read-write-web/banana-wiki/Scripting-with-Ammonite.md

 ![following the foaf:knows in timbl pointed graph](https://raw.githubusercontent.com/wiki/banana-rdf/banana-rdf/img/followingKnowsInPG.png)

-Again this is very similar to OO notation when you follow an attribute to get its value, when that operation does not change the state of the Virtual Machine.
+Again this is very similar to OO programming when you follow an attribute to get its value.

 You can explore more examples by looking at the test suite, starting from [the diesel example](https://github.com/banana-rdf/banana-rdf/blob/series/0.8.x/rdf-test-suite/shared/src/main/scala/org/w3/banana/diesel/DieselGraphConstructTest.scala).